HardisonCo/.github/international/brazil/br-health/hms-scm/index.md

 ## Integration Points

-This document outlines how HMS-SCM is integrated with br_Health systems in Brazil.
+This document outlines how HMS-SCM is integrated with br-health systems in Brazil.